 On April 29th, 1986, the Shanti Bahini (resistance of the

 Jummas) simultaneously attacked the BDR border outposts at Assalong, Chota Assalong and Taidong of

 Khagrachari District and followed it up with swoops on new Muslim settlements.
 Reprisals by the

 Bangladesh army, BDR, Ansars (Islamic Guard) and Muslim settlers, began immediately

 On 1 May and the following days, law enforcement personnel, together with

-Bangladeshi settlers, entered a number of Jumma villages in the
+Muslim settlers, entered a number of indigenous Jumma villages in the

 inhabitants.
 The villages included Golakpratimachara, Kalanal, Soto Karmapara,

 Shantipur, Mirjibil, Hetarachara (also known as Khedarachara Mukhpara), Pujgang,

 Laogang, Hathimuktipara, Sarveswarpara, Napidapara and Dewan Bazar.